leapfinancial/raas_partner_sdk_py/docs/DefaultApi.md

 import time
 import openapi_client
 from openapi_client.api import default_api
-from openapi_client.model.validate_phone_number_request import ValidatePhoneNumberRequest from openapi_client.model.validate_otp403_response import ValidateOTP403Response
+from openapi_client.model.inline_response403 import InlineResponse403
-from pprint import pprint
+from openapi_client.model.inline_object import InlineObject from pprint import pprint
 # Defining the host is optional and defaults to /v1
 # See configuration.py for a list of all supported configuration parameters.